Do you have debt that you’re just dying to be free of?

 You can sell a million different things online.
 Whether it’s through your own Shopify store, or through online marketplaces like Amazon, Ebay, and Etsy, you can make a fantastic income flow through selling physical products online.

 I have friends who are making more money than orthopedic surgeons, working half the hours, by selling items on Amazon and Shopify stores.
-My own Shopify store brought in over $500 in sales within 10 hours of my launch (I sell t-shirts, coffee mugs, and stuff like that).
+My own Shopify store brought in over $500 in sales within 10 hours of my launch (I sell t-shirts, coffee mugs, and stuff like that by using print-on-demand companies, but that’s another blog post).

 YOU CAN DO THIS TOO!!